 For a bird’s eye view of Sydney, walk across the Sydney Harbour Bridge.
 What I love about crossing this bridge is that the city view is constantly changing as you approach the other side: from the tight-angle view of Circular Quay over Dawes Point to having ferries and waterways in the foreground as you’re further out on the bridge.

 For bonus points, sign yourself up for BridgeClimb: an exhilarating (and pricey) adventure climbing the Sydney Harbour Bridge!
-I haven’t done it (because *ahem*, frugal), but I imagine the views are very similar to those you get crossing on foot – just with an added dose or two of adrenaline.

-FROM THE CITY
+BEST VIEWS IN SYDNEY FROM THE CITY

 If you want to see Sydney up close and personal, head straight to its heart and traipse around Circular Quay.
 You’ll feel dwarfed by the Sydney Opera House as you stand on its steps, and by the massive cruise ship that’s nearly always docked on the western side of the Quay.